 About Depression What could be causing my symptoms?What should I do if these symptoms interfere with my happiness and ability to function in my relationships, work, or home life?Do I need a physical exam and testing to look for other causes?Have you diagnosed and treated people with depression?If not, can you refer me to a mental health professional who can diagnose and treat depression?

-About Treatment Options What treatment options are available for depression?What medicines might help me and how long will they take to work?What side effects should I watch for while on this medicine and what should I do if I develop them?Can I stop taking medications if they make me feel better?Can you provide me with names of counselors or therapists who treat depression?
+About Treatment Options What treatment options are available for depression?What medications might help me and how long will they take to work?What side effects should I watch for while on this medication and what should I do if I develop them?Can I stop taking medications if they make me feel better?Can you provide me with names of counselors or therapists who treat depression?

 If you decide to try counseling, interview potential counselors and find one with whom you feel comfortable discussing your problems.
 Ask the counselor such questions as: What training and experience do you have in treating depression?What is your basic approach to treatment?How long will I need to be treated for depression?How long are treatment sessions and how often will I have them?What are your fees?Which health insurances do you accept?Do you offer sliding scale fees to accompany various financial circumstances?